typora/support.typora.io/_posts/2016-05-02-Install and Use Pandoc.md

 ![pandoc-win](/media/pandoc/pandoc-win.PNG)

+#### Install via Winget

+For Windows 11 users, you could also install via `winget install pandoc` in cmd.

+### Install for Linux

+You could install pandoc via `sudo apt install pandoc` in terminal.

+> If you are using the [Snap](/Snap/) version of Typora, the pandoc is  included in the snap.

 ## Config Pandoc Path

 If Typora still shows "Require Pandoc to Continue" even after installed pandoc, please try restart Typora.
 If typora still cannot find pandoc after restart, you can manually input pandoc path on `Preferences Panel` → `Export` → `General`.